jverzani/JGUI.jl/README.md

 and `cairographics`.
 Each produces a widget.
 The `window` creates a toplevel window, and `slider` a slider.
 The `hbox` constructor creates a horizontal box container, which is used above to hold two children, the slider and a cairo graphic device produced by `cairographics`.
+(The `pyplotgraphics` widget produces a device for graphics drawn via `PyPlot` and can be use with the `Qt` toolkit.)

-Constructors in `JGUI`, except for `window`, have a parent container passed as the first argument.
+As mentioned, constructors in `JGUI`, except for `window`, have a parent container passed as the first argument.
 Additional arguments are used to customize the constructor.
 For `hbox` and `cairographics`, there is no needed customization, though the latter may have a width and height argument specified.
 For a slider, one needs to specify the range that is slid over.
 Unlike most slider implementations, such as the one in `Tk`, a slider is used to select amongst the specified range or sorted vector.
 This reduces the need to specify a step size and is more in line with how `julia` produces sequences of values.

 ### Containers